Male Infertility

 • Decreasing stress

-Surgery may also be done to reverse a vasectomy .
+Surgery may also be done to reverse a vasectomy.
 This reversal is not always successful.

-• Gamete or zygote intrafallopian transfer (GIFT or ZIFT)—An egg is removed from the woman's body and mixed with sperm in a lab.
-The egg and sperm mixture or a 2-3 day old embryo is then placed in the fallopian tube.
+• Gamete or zygote intrafallopian transfer (GIFT or ZIFT)—The egg and sperm mixture is put in the fallopian tube.

 Prevention

-To help reduce your chances of infertility:
+To help reduce the risk of infertility:

 • Avoid: